fantasycalendar/FoundryVTT-ItemPiles/README.md

 ### libwrapper

-This module uses the [libwrapper](https://github.com/manuelVo/foundryvtt-libwrapper/) library for wrapping core methods.
-It is a hard dependency and it is recommended for the best experience and compatibility with other modules.
+This module uses the [libwrapper](https://github.com/ruipin/fvtt-lib-wrapper) library for wrapping core methods.
+It is a hard dependency, and it is recommended for the best experience and compatibility with other modules.

+## Usage

+Installing this module allows anyone to drag & drop items to the canvas, which creates piles of items on the ground.
+The default pile is normally relatively unstyled and you can change it all you want, but you **shouldn't delete it** or the module will create a new default item pile actor.
+This is the actor that is used by everyone in your game to create item piles when they drag & drop items.

+You can duplicate this item pile to create new versions of the same type, or configure new item piles through the `Item Pile` button on actor sheets, which can turn them into item piles.

+In the module settings, you can configure all sorts of things, such as whether empty piles auto-delete once they're empty, and which item types are allowed to be picked up.
+These are by default configured to the D&D5e system, so adjust them accordingly for your own system.

 ## Item Piles Settings